-Should I really be going to events right now?
+Should I really be going to events or tourist spots right now?

 You’ll have to make that judgment call on your own.
-The COVID-19 pandemic is ongoing, and events do carry risks.
+The COVID-19 pandemic is ongoing, and events, as well as crowded attractions, do carry risks.

 Venues are expected to take precautions like conducting temperature checks, providing hand sanitizer and requesting that social distance is maintained.
 And it goes without saying that participants should wear a mask.
 Other measures may also be taken, like asking participants to download the official contact tracing app, COCOA (though the link is in Japanese, you can use the app in English).